White Mountain Publications

 How many copies of your book do you want?
 Very important to specify this when getting printing quotes.
 Printing companies may require that you do 500, 1,000 or 5,000 copies of a book.
 Remember, in Canada, selling 500 -1,000 copies of a book means you have done very well for certain genres.

 White Mountain Publications has offered Indefinite Print Runs on chapbooks, and now on perfect bound books since 1998.
 This means you can have one copy or one hundred or a few hundred copies of your book printed.
 Perfect-bound (paperback, or square-back) books no longer have a minimum of 500 in quantity.
 Generally for perfect-bound books it may almost take 500 copies sold to break-even on your costs.
 But not all books lend themselves to these numbers.

 If, for example, your first print run is 50 books you have paid the pre-publication costs plus the printing of the 50 books.
 This allows you to sell your 50 copies BEFORE you order more.
 Your attic or closet will never be filled with unsold boxes of your books.
 Your print run can be determined by estimating sales or by taking pre-publication orders.
 Gradually the pre-publication costs will be covered by book sales if you sell enough books.

 DON'T OVERLOOK PROMOTIONAL COPIES AND SAMPLE COPIES YOU'LL REQUIRE.
-You will not be paid for these, but should allow for 30-50 copies for promotional purposes.
+You will not be paid for these, but should allow for up to 40 copies for promotional purposes.

 Do you want to apply for a grant to help defray expenses?
 Grants for writers are available through The Canada Council and The Ontario Arts Council.
 You'll find their help may require the recommendation of a publisher.
 The waiting period to complete this process will be lengthy.
 You'll need to contact them directly to see if your project is considered eligible.
 You can call them at: Ontario Arts Council 1-800-387-0058 The Canada Council 1-800-263-5588 Web links are available at our CWJ Writer's Links Page: www.cwj.ca